adri326/adri326/README.md

-*I am also hosting some of these projects over on [my gitea instance](https://git.shadamethyst.xyz/)!*
+*Check out my [blog series](https://shadamethyst.xyz/blog/bootloader-basics) about the wild world of microcontroller bootloaders!*

 ### My projects, sorted by category :rainbow_flag:

+*I am also hosting some of these projects over on [my gitea instance](https://git.shadamethyst.xyz/).*

 #### Highlights :star2: